- What Size Air Conditioner Do I Need?

 One of the biggest benefits of an air conditioning tune-up is spotting potential problems early and avoiding more expensive repairs later.
 A failing part that could cause other parts of the system to burn out or even create a fire hazard can be quickly replaced.
 Plus, if the problem is spotted during the tune-up, it will be fixed before the air conditioner suddenly breaks during peak air conditioning season and avoid expensive emergency repairs or days without air conditioning.

 Duct cleaning consists of the cleaning of the air ducts leading to vents throughout the house as well as the entire air conditioning unit.
 Its main goal is to eliminate mold, dirt, pests, or other debris that can accumulate over time.
-Cleaning is only recommended on an as needed basis because of the time it takes, cost, and risk of damage to the system.
-Possible damage could include disturbance to critical AC system components or puncturing the air ducts while cleaning hard-to-reach areas.
+Cleaning is only recommended on an as-needed basis because of the time it takes, cost, and risk of damage to the system.
+A possible damage could include disturbance to critical AC system components or puncturing the air ducts while cleaning hard-to-reach areas.
 Because of this, the job is best left to professionals.